vladigleba/vladigleba.github.io/source/_posts/2014-08-07-provisioning-a-rails-server-using-chef-part-2-writing-the-recipes.markdown

 end
 ```

 is equivalent to `execute "apt-get update"`.
 The only difference between the two is the longer version gives the resource block a name&mdash;"update packages" in this case, but it could've been anything&mdash;while the shorter version just specifies the command to execute.
-When the `command` attribute is missing, the name is the command that is executed, and that's why the shorter version works just as well.
+When the `command` attribute is missing, the resource name is the command that is executed, and that's why the shorter version works just as well.

 One last interesting thing about the `bash` resource is the `not_if` line.
 This is called a [guard attribute](http://docs.getchef.com/chef/resources.html#guards), and it can be applied to any resource, not just `bash`.
 It's used to prevent a resource from running if certain conditions are met.
 In this case, I'm specifying a command that will output the current date and search for either the word "PDT" (Pacific Daylight Time) or "PST" (Pacific Standard Time) to see if the correct time zone is set (be sure to modify this for your own time zone).
 The guard will be applied and the resource won't run if the command returns `0`, which is the case with `grep` when it finds a match.

 ## Working with Users

 This next recipe will create a new user and group.
-Add a new file called `users.rb` to the directory containing the previous recipe and fill it with the following:
+Add a new file called `users.rb` to the directory containing the previous recipe, and fill it with the following:

 ``` ruby users.rb
 # create group